Swordfish90/cheap-upscaling-triangulation/algorithms/cut1.md

 ## Results

-Here we can find some results.
-On the left we can see the input image, while on the right the image processed with **CUT**.
+Here you can find some results.
+Each image is split in two, with the left side unprocessed and the right side with **CUT1** applied.
 ||||
 |---|---|---|
 ![](../images/final/cut1/cut1-screen-01.jpg) | ![](../images/final/cut1/cut1-screen-02.jpg) | ![](../images/final/cut1/cut1-screen-03.jpg)